-7.4.8 Installation of doors and windows

-Window and door frames should be installed so that:
+7.4.8 Installation of doors and windows Window and door frames should be installed so that:

-- They do not carry loads unless designed to do so. - The face of the frame is set back at least 38mm from the masonry face; masonry on the external side of a vertical DPC should not be in contact with internal finishes. - The window head is set back behind the edge of the cavity tray. - The frame to wall junction is weather tight and reasonably air tight. - In areas of very severe exposure, checked rebates should be provided.

-The frame should be set back behind the outer leaf and should overlap it, as shown in Figure 6.
+- They do not carry loads unless designed to do so. - The external face of the frame is set back at least 38mm from the masonry face.
+The masonry on the external side of a vertical DPC should not be in contact with internal finishes. - The window head is set back behind the edge of the cavity tray. - The frame to wall junction is weather tight and reasonably air tight. - In areas of very severe exposure, checked rebates should be provided.
+The frame should be set back behind the outer leaf and should overlap it, as shown in Figure 6. (see also Chapter 13) - Distortion of doors should be minimised by not locating radiators or other heaters close to doors. - The water drip to window and door sills, projects beyond the wall or sub-sill by at least 10mm and the sill edge by at least 25mm - The reveal should be protected throughout its width by a continuous dpc.
+The width of the dpc should be sufficient to be fixed to / or overlap, the frame and fully protect the reveal.
 Alternatively, an insulated finned cavity closer with third-party certification may be used.

-- Distortion is minimised by not locating radiators or other heaters close to doors. - The water drip to window and door sills projects beyond the wall or sub-sill by at least 10mm, and the sill edge by at least 25mm.